biocore/qiime/doc/tutorials/otu_picking.rst

 You **cannot** use de novo OTU picking if:

-*  You do not have a reference database to cluster against, for example because you're working with an infrequently used marker gene.
+*  You do not have a reference sequence collection to cluster against, for example because you're working with an infrequently used marker gene.

 Pros:

 *  Speed.
 Closed-reference OTU picking is fully parallelizable, so is useful for extremely large data sets.
 *  Better trees and taxonomy.
-Because all OTUs in your dataset are already defined in your reference data set, you may already have a tree and a taxonomy that you trust for those OTUs.
-You have the option of using these, or building a tree and taxonomy from your sequence data.
+Because all OTUs are already defined in your reference sequence collection, you may already have a tree and a taxonomy that you trust for those OTUs.
+You have the option of using those, or building a tree and taxonomy from your sequence data.

 Cons:

-*  Inability to detect novel diversity with respect to your reference sequences.
-Because reads that don't hit the reference database are discarded, your analyses only focus on the diversity that you "already know about".
-Also, depending on how well-characterized the environment that you're working in is, you may end up throwing away a small fraction of your reads (e.g., discarding 1-10% of the reads is common for 16S-based human microbiome studies, where databases like Greengenes cover most of the organisms that are typically present) or a large fraction of your reads (e.g, discarding 50-80% of the reads has been observed for extreme environments like the Guerrero Negro microbial mats).
+*  Inability to detect novel diversity with respect to your reference sequence collection.
+Because reads that don't hit the reference sequence collection are discarded, your analyses only focus on the diversity that you "already know about".
+Also, depending on how well-characterized the environment that you're working in is, you may end up throwing away a small fraction of your reads (e.g., discarding 1-10% of the reads is common for 16S-based human microbiome studies, where databases like Greengenes cover most of the organisms that are typically present) or a large fraction of your reads (e.g, discarding 50-80% of the reads has been observed for "unusual" environments like the Guerrero Negro microbial mats).

 Open-reference OTU picking
 --------------------------

-In an open-reference OTU picking process, reads are clustered against a reference database and any reads which do not hit the reference collection are subsequently clustered de novo. ``pick_open_reference_otus.py`` is the primary interface for open-reference OTU picking in QIIME, and includes taxonomy assignment, sequence alignment, and tree-building steps.
+In an open-reference OTU picking process, reads are clustered against a reference sequence collection and any reads which do not hit the reference sequence collection are subsequently clustered de novo. ``pick_open_reference_otus.py`` is the primary interface for open-reference OTU picking in QIIME, and includes taxonomy assignment, sequence alignment, and tree-building steps.

-**This is the preferred strategy for OTU picking among the QIIME developers.**
+**Open-reference OTU picking with** ``pick_open_reference_otus.py`` **is the preferred strategy for OTU picking among the QIIME developers.**

 You **cannot** use de novo OTU picking if:

 *  You are comparing non-overlapping amplicons, such as the V2 and the V4 regions of the 16S rRNA.
-*  You do not have a reference database to cluster against, for example because you're working with an infrequently used marker gene.
+*  You do not have a reference sequence collection to cluster against, for example because you're working with an infrequently used marker gene.

 Pros: